Inter-generational Service-Learning Toolkit

 This link has a list of resources for inter-generational activities.
 There are ideas for Grandparents Day, coloring pages, crafts and other ideas for inter-generational relationships.

 On Senior Lifestyle's website they have an article that focuses on the benefits of inter-generational relationships for seniors and children.
-This would be an excellent resource for your students to research so they see some of the positive outcomes.
+This would be an excellent resource for youth to research so they see some of the positive outcomes.

 This website gives teachers many ideas for 'buddy' activities at school.
-Students can read together, do math games, an art project, etc. Check out this resource for more information.
+Buddies can read together, do math games, an art project, etc. Check out this resource for more information.

 The aging of the world's population is an indicator of improving global health.
 Older people make important contributions to society as family members, volunteers and as active participants in the workforce.
 Countries that invest in healthy aging can expect a significant social and economic return for the whole community.
 What can we learn from other generations?

 This YouTube video shows the power of music and how an older man with memory loss lights up and responds to music from his era.
-This would be helpful to show to students to inspire them to make connections with seniors.
+This would be helpful to inspire youth to make connections with seniors.

 Library of Congress.
 "Exploring Cultural Rituals: Intergenerational Interview" loc.gov/teachers, n.d., Web.